 BML has a new teen services librarian: Katrina Kirby.
 And there’s room for new Teen Advisory Board members, too!

 TAB meetings are open to all Middle or High School students.

 Voice your ideas for improved young adult (YA) services.

 Help develop the YA collection.

-Assist with Children’s programming and book clubs.
+Assist with Children’s events and book clubs.

 Meeting time counts toward school community service hours

 It’s your library…be heard and make a difference!